Planning Permission, in simple terms, is asking the council if you can do a certain piece of building work.

-What is the difference between building regulations and planning permission is explained below.
+What is the difference between building regulations and planning permission?
+Explanation is on this page.

 You may not require planning permission, provided the loft conversion is the first extension and does not exceed 40 cubic metres on a terraced property and 50 cubic metres on others and your house is not in a conservation Area or at the junction of two public highways